 Maintaining balance while walking on two legs is a very tough task!
-Of all the animals in the world, only Human Beings are able to walk on two legs for indefinite periods of time.
+Of all the animals in the world, only Human Beings can walk on two legs for indefinite periods.

 It takes multiple systems in the body to prevent you from falling down:

-1) Joint Position Sense: When the joints in your legs move, the nerves in your legs send signals to the spinal cord, from where they go to the brain.
-If this system is working, then the brain knows *exactly* where your legs are, even when your eyes are closed!
-This ability is called “Propioception” or “Joint Position Sense”
+1) Joint Position Sense: When the joints in your legs move, the nerves in your legs send signals to the spinal cord, from where they go to the Brain.
+If this system is working, then the Brain knows *exactly* where your legs are, even when your eyes are closed!
+This ability is called “Proprioception” or “Joint Position Sense”.

-2) Ears: Our inner ears contain minute circular canals filled with fluid, which perform like the fluid levels used by carpenters.
-When your head moves, the fluid inside these canals moves, and the ears immediately send signals to the brain informing it of this movement.
+2) Ears: Our inner ears contain tiny circular canals filled with fluid, which perform like the fluid levels used by carpenters.
+When your head moves, the liquid inside these canals moves, and the ears immediately send signals to the brain, informing it of this movement.

-Once the brain gets signals from any of these organs (joints/ears/eyes) which suggest that you are going to fall down, it quickly and automatically takes corrective measures such as a quick step forward to prevent falling down.
+The Brain acts immediately when it gets signals from any of these organs (joints/ears/eyes) that you are going to fall down.
+It automatically takes corrective measures such as a quick step forward to prevent falling down.
 These reflex movements are called “Postural reflexes”.